pyvista/pyvista/CONTRIBUTING.rst

     mentions where appropriate if a specific contributor is to thank for a new feature.

-10. Place your release notes from step 8 in the description for `the new release on
+10. Place your release notes from previous step in the description for `the new release on
     GitHub <https://github.com/pyvista/pyvista/releases/new>`_.